 On the northern shore, Sognefjorden district includes Jostedalsbreen, mainland Europe's largest glacier.
 Numerous rivers transport "thick" (opaque) glacial melt-water to lakes and to the fjord, giving fjords and lakes a milky turquoise appearance, particularly in Luster area.
 Because of generous precipitation and altitude differences, the area is also home to significant hydro electric power plants as well as a couple of aluminum factories.
 These man-made objects are however dwarfed by the grand scale of the landscape.

 The Sognefjord is crossed by the second largest stretch of a power line in the world.
-Its span width is 4,597 metres.
+Its span width is 4,597 m.
 Do not expect tall pylons at the ends of this stretch.
 They are not required, because of the topography.

 Climate

 [edit]Because the fjords runs from the ocean to the deep interior, both landscape and climate changes along.
-The outer section where mountains rise from the ocean, is one of the rainiest areas in Europe, but also one of the mildest areas in Norway.
+The outer section, where mountains rise from the ocean, is one of the rainiest areas in Europe, but also one of the mildest areas in Norway.
 The easternmost or inner part of the fjord is one the driest areas in Western Norway.
-In particular Lærdal do not get much rain.
+In particular Lærdal does not get much rain.
 The shores of the inner area enjoys relatively warm summers allowing extensive fruit and vegetable production.
 The favourable climate even made tobacco farming possible: Norwegian emigrants returning from America around 1900 brought seeds and knowledge that initiated a local tobacco industry that thrived for some 40 years.

 Talk